 The scholarship was started by Lydia Leon to encourage the success of Latino youth by providing a scholarship for higher education.
 The scholarship is supported by the efforts of the Latino Youth Career Council of Lawrence.

-Applicants must be planning to study agriculture, agronomy or farming, have a minimum 3.0 grade-point average and show financial need.
+This scholarship was established by Jay Deiser, the children and grandchildren of Martin & Cora Hickel.
+Applicants must have attended South Middle School and be planning to study agriculture, agronomy or farming, have a minimum 3.0 grade-point average and show financial need.

 The scholarship was started by Mary E. Gauthier, family and friends in honor of Mary’s 90th birthday in 2014.
 Mary taught business at LHS as coordinator of the Office Education job training program from 1959-1986.
 Applicants must be planning to study business.